alexzhuzhou/triage/README.md

 docker compose exec redis redis-cli FLUSHDB
 ```

-**Worker fails with "module 'os' has no attribute 'fork'" on Windows:**
-- This is normal!
-The system automatically uses `rq-win` on Windows
-- Make sure `rq-win` is installed: `pip install rq-win`
-- Restart the worker

-**Jobs stuck in "started" state:**
+**Jobs processing slowly:**
-- On Windows, worker processes jobs sequentially (one at a time)
+- SimpleWorker processes jobs sequentially (one at a time)
+- Each job takes 1-5 seconds for OpenAI API call
+- This is normal for I/O-bound workloads
 - Check worker logs for errors
-- Jobs may be processing slowly due to OpenAI API calls (each takes 2-5 seconds)

-**"No workers available" warning:**
+**"No workers available" or "degraded" status:**
 - Make sure the worker is running in a separate terminal: `python -m app.worker`
 - Check that the worker didn't crash (view terminal logs)
+- Worker takes a few seconds to register with Redis

+**Failed emails not retrying:**
+- Worker includes built-in scheduler for automatic retries
+- Check failed jobs: `curl http://localhost:8000/queue/failed-jobs`
+- Manual retry available: `curl -X POST http://localhost:8000/emails/{email_id}/retry`
+- Or use Queue Management page in frontend: http://localhost:5173/queue

 ### Migration Issues